 This course provides a survey of contemporary art from early in the Twentieth Century until the present.
 Illustrated by slides and other visual materials, the lectures and discussions, focus on the Modern and Post Modern Art of the Western World and also includes Art from non-Western societies.
 The course focuses on painting, sculpture and photography as well as art using new materials and multi-media techniques.
 Fulfills VAPA General Education category.
+May fulfill WAC.

-ARTS 202: Computer Animation 3 S.H.
+3 S.H.
+ARTS 202: Computer Animation